 Born in France, Muriel was introduced to music at an early age.
 She was trained as a classical singer, learned how to play violin, viola as well as recorder.
 Music is for her a language that touches everybody without the need of words: a universal way of connectedness.

-She is part of the C21 chorale (Chicago women ensemble), and the Chicago circle singing community (improvisation). .
-In 2020, she pursued her education in percussion, taking part of the Frame Drum Academy, with Marla Leigh (focusing on frame drum and chanting).
+She has been part of the C21 Women's Ensemble (Chicago) for four years, and the Chicago circle singing community (improvisation).
+In 2020, she pursued her education in percussion, taking part of the Frame Drum Academy, with Marla Leigh, one of the top percussion performers in the USA today.